-- 277. As described in findings 119 and 208, the applicant is proposing to implement the statewide average February median flows at this withdrawal during the fall/winter period, which complies with the general standard when site specific data is not available as set forth in the Snowmaking Rule promulgated by the Agency of Natural Resources.
-Pursuant to Section § 29A-304(3) of the Standards, hydrologic standards consistent with an Agency of Natural Resources rule may be used to ensure compliance with this subsection.
-Accordingly, this certification will adopt the conservation flows proposed by the applicant for Reservoir Brook during the winter period. - 278.
-As described in finding 120 and, the applicant is proposing to develop methods for flow monitoring for Reservoir Brook that will allow calculation of a site-specific February median flow in the future.
-Accordingly, this certification will adopt the applicant's proposal, so that a site-specific February median flow can be calculated after a ten-year period. - 279.
+- 274. As described in findings 119 and 208, the applicant is proposing to implement the statewide average FMF at this withdrawal during the fall/winter period, which complies with the general standard when site specific data is not available as set forth in the Snowmaking Rule promulgated by the Agency of Natural Resources.
+Pursuant to the Standards, hydrologic standards consistent with an Agency of Natural Resources rule may be used to ensure compliance with streamflow protection criteria. (§ 29A-304(3)).
+Accordingly, this certification will adopt the conservation flows proposed by the applicant for Reservoir Brook during the winter period. - 275.
+As described in findings 120 and 209, the applicant is proposing to develop methods for flow monitoring for Reservoir Brook that will allow calculation of a site-specific FMF in the future.
+Accordingly, this certification will adopt the applicant's proposal, so that a site-specific FMF can be calculated after a ten-year period. - 276.
 While this data collection occurs, the 0.8 csm conservation flow will be provided as a guaranteed flow.

-- 280. As described in findings 123 and 210, the applicant is proposing to attain the statewide average February median flows at the lower withdrawal during the fall/winter period, which complies with the general standard when site specific data is not available as set forth in the Snowmaking Rule promulgated by the Agency of Natural Resources.
-Pursuant to Section § 29A-304(3) of the Standards, hydrologic standards consistent with an Agency of Natural Resources rule may be used to ensure compliance with this subsection.
-Accordingly, this certification will be conditioned to adopt the conservation flows proposed by the applicant below the intakes on Mendon Brook for the winter period. - 281.
-As described in findings 123, 211, and 212, the applicant is proposing to include a schedule for attaining the general standard on Mendon Brook that is consistent with the Rule.
+- 277. As described in findings 123 and 210, the applicant is proposing to attain the statewide average FMF at the lower withdrawal during the fall/winter period, which complies with the general standard when site specific data is not available as set forth in the Snowmaking Rule promulgated by the Agency of Natural Resources.
+Pursuant to the Standards, hydrologic standards consistent with an Agency of Natural Resources rule may be used to ensure compliance with streamflow protection criteria. § 29A-304(3).
+Accordingly, this certification will be conditioned to adopt the conservation flows proposed by the applicant below the intakes on Mendon Brook for the winter period. - 278.
+As described in findings 123, 211, and 212, the applicant is proposing to include a schedule for attaining the general standard on Mendon Brook that is consistent with the rule.
 For the upper intake, which has a current conservation flow of 0.12 csm, the applicant proposes to increase the conservation flow to 0.5 csm within five years of permit issuance, but to the statewide FMF once the interconnect is operational.
-For the lower intake, which has a current conservation flow of 0.5 csm, the applicant proposes to increase the conservation flow to 0.5 csm, the applicant proposes to increase the conservation flow of 0.10 csm, the applicant proposes to increase the conservation flow to the statewide FMF once the interconnect is operational.
+For the lower intake, which has a current conservation flow of 0.5 csm, the applicant proposes to increase the conservation flow to the statewide FMF once the interconnect is operational.
 This schedule complies with Section 16-07(3) of the Snowmaking Rule promulgated by the Agency of Natural Resources.
-Pursuant to Section § 29A-304(3) of the Standards, hydrologic standards consistent with an

-Agency of Natural Resources rule may be used to ensure compliance with this subsection.
+Pursuant to the Standards, hydrologic standards consistent with an Agency of Natural Resources rule may be used to ensure compliance with streamflow protection criteria. (§ 29A-304(3).
 Accordingly, this certification will be conditioned to include the schedule proposed by the applicant for Reservoir Brook for the winter period.
 Therefore, these withdrawals will be brought into compliance with the Snowmaking Rule and the Streamflow Protection Criteria of the Vermont Water Quality Standards.

-282. As described in findings 122 and 213, the applicant's proposal is silent on flow monitoring at its withdrawals on Mendon Brook, which will be necessary to calculate a site-specific February median flow in the future.
-Accordingly, this certification will be conditioned to include a flow monitoring requirement for Mendon Brook, such that a site-specific February median flow can be calculated after a ten year period.
+279. As described in findings 122 and 213, the applicant's proposal is silent on flow monitoring at its withdrawals on Mendon Brook, which will be necessary to calculate a site-specific FMF in the future.
+Accordingly, this certification will be conditioned to include a flow monitoring requirement for Mendon Brook, such that a site-specific FMF can be calculated after a ten year period.